BURN PERMITS

 MORE INFO?

-The burn status is at: MODERATE.
-When the fire danger is "moderate" it means that fires can start from most accidental causes, but the number of fire starts is usually pretty low, but caution still needs to be used.
 At East Side Fire District, Burn Permits are REQUIRED to burn from May 10-October 20th.
 They are free of charge and will last 10 days.

 What is ALWAYS Illegal to Burn?